d2l-ai/d2l-en/chapter_natural-language-processing/word2vec-dataset.md

 ### Negative Sampling

 We use negative sampling for approximate training.
 For a central and context word pair, we randomly sample $K$ noise words ($K=5$ in the experiment).
-According to the suggestion in the Word2vec paper, the noise word sampling probability $\mathbb{P}(w)$ is the ratio of the word frequency of $w$ to the total word frequency raised to the power of 0.75 [2].
+According to the suggestion in the Word2vec paper, the noise word sampling probability $P(w)$ is the ratio of the word frequency of $w$ to the total word frequency raised to the power of 0.75 [2].

 We first define a class to draw a candidate according to the sampling weights.
 It caches a 10000 size random number bank instead of calling `random.choices` every time.